Barbara Steel: Activism

 In 1908 and again in 1909, Lady Steel continued her stance of refusing to pay taxes.
 By 1908, she was a member and one of the speakers for the Women's Social and Political Union's Edinburgh branch and participated in a discussion held at Bridge of Allan with Elizabeth Wolstenholme Elmy, Chrystal Macmillan and Jessie Methven about women's suffrage and higher education for women.
 In June 1908, she attended the Fourth Conference of the International Woman Suffrage Alliance held in Amsterdam, as one of the alternate delegates.
 On 9 October 1909, she participated in the Great Procession and Women's Demonstration held in Edinburgh in support of women's enfranchisement.

 In March 1911, Lady Steel married Lt.
 Col. James Hyslop, D.S.O., and moved with him to his home in Pietermaritzburg, in the newly formed Union of South Africa.
 Hyslop was a fellow Scotsman from Kirkcudbrightshire, who had moved to the Colony of Natal in 1881 and worked there as a pioneer in mental health and as a military physician.
 At the onset of World War I, he became the director of medical services in the South African Medical Corps.
-Lady Steel served as the founder and chair of the Women's Patriotic League of Natal Province during the war.
+She served as the founder and chair of the Women's Patriotic League of Natal Province during the war.
 The organization served to support South African troops and provide necessary services for their families, such as medical supplies and clothing, to prevent over-taxing British organizations providing service in Europe.
 In 1918, she was honored as an Officer in the Order of the British Empire for her service.

 In 1916, she became the second president of the Women's Enfranchisement Association of the Union (WEAU), replacing Mary Emma Macintosh, who had recently died.
 The WEAU initially was formed on the advice on Carrie Chapman Catt in 1911 as an alternative to the Women's Enfranchisement League (WEL).
 The WEL had been divided by factionalism over the subject of race and Catt believed that the issue of race would delay granting women's suffrage.
 On her advice, the WEAU decided to ignore the issue of universal suffrage for all races, actively working only for the vote of white women.
 Lady Steel held the post of president from 1916 to 1930, when white women in South Africa finally secured enfranchisement.

 Death and legacy

-Lady Steel died on 22 December 1943 at Pietermaritzburg and was buried at Stellawood Cemetery, in Durban, South Africa.
+She died on 22 December 1943 at Pietermaritzburg and was buried at Stellawood Cemetery, in Durban, South Africa.
 In 2009, her role in the Scottish suffrage movement was celebrated along with other activists in the reenactment "Gude Cause" of the 1909 demonstration of Edinburgh.